 Cons: Finance fees, no purchase controls, no data capture

 Like traditional credit cards, debit cards are a widely accepted and convenient form of payment, and some companies use them to pre-fund driver expenses.
 That might be a simple way to limit the overall amount your drivers can spend, but debit cards have no controls for restricting how your funds are used, making cardholder abuse more likely than with other card products.
-And because fueling data is limited to only the merchant name and purchase amount, management may require receipts to be submitted to fully review exactly what was purchased.
+And because data is limited to only the merchant name and purchase amount, management may require receipts to be submitted to fully review exactly what was purchased.

-Some fuel locations will offer you a cash price if you use a debit card.
-Although, some retail chains do charge a transaction fee even if you use a debit card.
+Some locations will offer you a cash price if you use a debit card, although some retail chains do charge a transaction fee even if you use a debit card.
 When compared with traditional credit cards, debit cards do offer a slight advantage in that a PIN is required prior to purchase.
 However, the main drawback with debit cards is that funds are withdrawn immediately from your bank account, meaning no credit terms are available.
 The lack of credit terms could significantly impact your company’s cash flow.

 Pros: Universal acceptance